Frequently Asked Questions

 How does a member access this benefit?

-Contact your Healthcare Professional and they will make a decision as to whether you qualify to access this benefit based on the above mentioned criteria.
-If you do, they will contact Bankmed and begin the preauthorisation process.
+Contact your Healthcare Professional who will determine whether you qualify for this benefit based on the criteria mentioned above.
+If you do, they will get in touch with Bankmed to start the preauthorisation process.

 Answers to important questions about COVID-19 vaccines